noelcodes/cloth-recognition-version2/README.md

 ![alt text](https://i.imgur.com/AK9BXTu.jpg)

 ### Next step:
 OK, OK..
 I know.. the above is job well done by Google.
+I'm actually quite happy with it, well it does the job.
 Reminder, my knowledge on computer vision is only 2.5 months ago.
 It's has always been my wish to code faster-rcnn from scratch, maybe start from using keras, which I'm more familiar.
 I found this [github repo](https://dongjk.github.io/code/object+detection/keras/2018/05/21/Faster_R-CNN_step_by_step,_Part_I.html) for reference.
 Let's do this, and try this without API...

 Work in progress......